Let’s not let them be.

 Absolutely – I don’t not do responsive design these days.
 Having your site look good on any device, from desktop to tablet to a phone, is crucial in this day and age.
 And not just for humans – Google gives preferential treatment to responsive sites, too.

 I don’t, but I have a few solid hosts I recommend, depending on your needs.
 And once you decide on a host, I’ll help handle all the site setup details.

-I’m not a graphic designer, but if you’re looking for something text-based, like a wordmark, with or without simple graphic embellishments, then I can hook you up.
-If you want something unique drawn for you, you’ll probably want to talk to a logo designer, and I know a few good ones I can recommend.
+I’m not a graphic designer, but if you’re looking for something text-based, with or without simple graphic embellishments, then I can hook you up.
+If you want something totally unique drawn for you, you’ll probably want to talk to a logo designer, and I know a few good ones I can recommend.

-I have all the details laid out for you on the Membership page.
+All the details are laid out for you on the Membership page.

 No problem!
 It’s what I live for.
 Drop me a line, and we’ll you all sorted out.

 Get in touch